SHORT LEATHER PANTS · MY OWN PANTS

 Manufacturer Haelson® (GFR) · Manufacture date early 1960s

 Trousers by Haelson® were and still are considered the Rolls Royce of leather trousers due to their outstanding quality, even though the company has not produced any clothing for quite some time.
 These knee-breeches, as well a good bargain (20 Euros), required a major overhaul: enlarging, extending, patching up two holes, replacing the zip.
-The result is nothing to sneeze at.
+The result is impressive.

 Once again, the reason of this acquisition is a late keeping up with the boys from wealthy families among my schoolfellows.
 At my most awkward boy age, I had to go to school in Ulm, Swabia, for two years.
 There, my Northern German accent had been met with refusal.
 But one classmate liked me very much.
 At weekends, he invited me to his family at the countryside.
 In school, the strong boy became for me a kind of bodyguard.

-As he was very bad at German, I brought him up to speed and spared him having
+As he was very bad at German, I brought him up to speed and saved him having

 to repeat class.
 Almost the whole year he wore knee-breeches of thick black split leather, red knee-length wool socks and black shoes with lateral lacing.
 Thomas was always polite and red-cheeked

 like a ripe apple.
-We never have quarrelled, which is uncommon between boys of that age.
+We never argued, which is unusual among boys of that age.